 Of course, she didn’t always have the same physical abilities as other kids, but this just gave her an extra push to up her game and try twice as hard.

 Lauren kept up with physical activity and even decided to join her high school tennis team.
 By her junior and senior years, Lauren was the varsity’s first singles tennis player.

 Thanks to her competitive spirit, Lauren says she approached her schooling in the same way as she did athletics.

 Throughout her schooling, she has participated in extracurricular activities such as the National Society of Leadership and Success, Medical Ethics Society, and Global Public Health Brigades.
 Additionally, she served as the Nicaragua Brigade Leader in the summer of 2017.
 Her dedication to academics has resulted in her landing on the Dean’s List multiple semesters as well.

 Lauren also works to serve her community in various roles like volunteering at the Cincinnati Children’s Hospital.
 Plus, she has participated in medical research opportunities.

 However, Lauren says, nothing else quite compares to “the fire of ambition that spina bifida has sparked in me.”
-That ambition is to become a doctor so she can help others.
+Her ambition is to become a doctor so she can help others.

 Lauren clearly has the drive and the empathy needed to become a successful doctor.
 We’re excited to contribute to her goals at the University of Cincinnati.